Gh053d413x/Admin_Terminal/README.md

 ---

-## Patch Notes (The Security Settings Update):
+## Patch Notes:
-- Added a password system
+-   Fixed a vulnerability bug where any script could be executed due to os.system and is now using the subprocess library
-- Added settings menu (type "settings" in the terminal to access them), you can still modify the settings via the settings file
+-   Fixed a bug where the settings file's contents were getting deleted from resetting via the settings menu
-- Added new commands to the Help Page
+-   Added .EXE support
-- Modified the Admin Terminal Logo

-You can now reset the settings file!

-You can also change the password as you wish

-More settings will be added soon

 ---